Bogus Software was created in 1987 for games written by Microsoft employees.

 Other people included Ed Fries and Tom Saxton who jointly wrote the famous Fish! screensaver.
 Fries was a summer intern in 1985 before being hired in March 1986 to join a team of six people working on Excel 2.07,8.
 He had previously published the Atari games 'Princess and the Frog' (1982), 'Ant Eater' (1983) and 'Sea Chase' (1983) and years later he ended up managing Microsoft Game Studios where he released the XBox8.
 His boss at Microsoft was Chris Peters9 who wrote the Reversi game included in Windows 1.0.
 Tom Saxton was hired in 1987 to join the Macintosh Word team10.
-In 1988 they were joined by intern Wes Cherry who wrote Solitaire.11,12
+They were joined in 1988 by intern Wes Cherry who wrote Solitaire that summer.11,12

-Another origin story is given by Spiller in the Space War!
+Another origin story is given in Spiller's Space War!
 Help file:

 "Bogus Software is a little teeny division of Microsoft that was accidently founded by Dave Norris and Hans Spiller while they were trying to figure out how to avoid working on Codeview and the C Compiler, which is what they were supposed to be doing.
 It quickly got to be a lot of fun, and soon quite a few other people were joining up, also trying to figure out how to get out of what they were supposed to be doing, all the while thinking up clever ways to waste peoples time."14

 Spiller remembers, "Todd Laney even took to putting it into the diagnostic tools he'd written"6.
-Laney had joined Microsoft in 1987 and in 1990 he wrote a task manager program called "Windows Process Status" with Charlie Kindel and Ed Halley.
-WPS 1.09 has survived and is copyright 1990-1992 and credits Bogus Software.
+Laney had joined Microsoft in 1987 and in 1990 wrote a task manager program called "Windows Process Status" with Charlie Kindel and Ed Halley.
+WPS 1.09 survives copyright 1990-1992 and it credits Bogus Software.

-The earliest surviving copy of Taipei is version 1.02 from 3 April 1987 copyright Bogus Software.
-The source code for version 2.00 credits "David Norris and Hans Spiller" and jokes "Bogus software does not do revision histories"4.
-Other versions include 3.10 (May 1990) and 3.50 (August 1990) with 3.50 adding a Help file and requiring an ABOUTWEP.DLL file to run.
+The earliest surviving version of Taipei is 1.02 from 3 April 1987 copyright Bogus Software.
+The source code for version 2.00 credits "David Norris and Hans Spiller" and jokes that "Bogus software does not do revision histories"4.
+Other versions included 3.10 (May 1990) and 3.50 (August 1990) with 3.50 adding a Help file and already requiring an ABOUTWEP.DLL file to run.
 However, it was version 4.00 that was released by Microsoft as part of WEP 1 while 5.00 was published by Norris in 1991 as shareware.
-These credit Norris and thank Spiller "for ideas" except in the WEP version which does not mention Spiller.
+These later versions credit Norris and thank Spiller "for ideas" except in the WEP version which does not mention Spiller.